roar-net/roar-net-api-py/README.md

 - `ruff`
 - `mypy` in `strict` mode
-- `pyright` in `strict` mode

-Pull requests are checked against all of these linters, to make sure there are no mistakes.
+Pull requests are checked against these linters.

 ## Copyright and license